AntonHarbers/Forkcast/README.md

 [✔] Checkbox to toggle bought/not bought
 [✔] CRUD FOR UNIT TYPES?
 [✔] Sort the ingredients by area in shop (CRUD FOR AREA?)
-[] reducer for global state
+[✔] reducer for global state
-[] Rework data to be soft deleted instead of hard (isDeleted flag with deletedAt timestamp, deleted items no longer show up or should be pulled from api)
+[] Rework data to be soft deleted instead of hard (isDeleted flag with deletedAt timestamp, deleted items no longer show up or should be pulled from api) / put this in our reducer
-[] virtualize data (ask gpt)
+[✔] Soft Delete - Categories
+[✔] Soft Delete - IngredientBlueprints
+[✔] Soft Delete - Shops
+[✔] Soft Delete - Meals
+[✔] Soft Delete - Units

-[] make sure not to mutate date but to duplicate it with ... operator wherever needed [] useMemo implementation on anything that requires heavy compute [] refactor everything
+[] make sure not to mutate date but to duplicate it with ... operator wherever needed [] useMemo implementation on anything that requires heavy compute [] virtualize data (ask gpt)
+[] refactor everything
+[] Move all types into types.ts
+[] use classes as types wherever possible
 [] ready it for API intregration with dummy api calls and optimistic updates and loading states working [] Think about tying everything to certain users and set up clerk maybe